magland/mcwrap/README.md

 # mcwrap

-Call a C/C++ function from MATLAB without fiddling with MEX.
+Call a C/C++/Fortran function from MATLAB without fiddling with MEX.

+This is a matlab program that automatically generates and compiles MEX code on a minimal syntax provided by the user.

 ## Getting started

+Make sure you have set up a MATLAB-compatible C++ compiler (or Fortran compiler if needed).

-Just cd into the mcwrap directory and run "run_examples.m"
+Just cd into the example directories and run the test programs

-If you look in the example directories you will see the source .h/.cpp/.F files.
-The important thing to realize is that reverse_it.h and square_it.F have some special syntax that MCWRAP recognizes.
-All of the behind-the-scenes files are in the _mcwrap directory, where a mex .cpp or .F file is auto-generated and compiled.

 ## Pronunciation